01-edu/public/subjects/error_types/README.md

 For this exercise, you will have to implement an **error type** for a form validator.
 This must validate the password and the first name.

 The first name must not be empty and the password must have **at least 8 characters**, and a combination of **alphabetic**, **numeric** and **none-alphanumeric** (`<`, `&`,  `/` ...).
+Additionally, you need to create a helper function create_date that converts a string like "2015-09-05" into a NaiveDate format.

 Examples:
 - `"asDd123=%"`: **good**.